placebo1314/Analysis-of-Wind-Turbine-Performance-Data/README.md

 # Analysis of Wind Turbine Performance Data

 I found some common questions about wind turbines and I will answer them in this project. :)
-After that I compare 6 different Machine Learning Models and select the best one to a predict REST API .
+After that I compare 6 different Machine Learning Models and select the best one to a predict REST API .(Also compare with Cross-validation, to avoid the overfitting.)

 If you run the Main.py, it will show you all plots.
 But you can see all of them in this readme file. :)